About Association of Parents of Disappeared Persons

 Immunity is inscribed in this legal architecture to maintain the presence of the armed forces, spawning a culture of impunity.
 While human rights violations by security forces have been rampant over the last two decades, there has been no accountability of the same.
 Despite investigations and judicial enquiries no one has been punished for egregious crimes such as extra judicial executions, custodial torture, rape and enforced disappearances.

-Enforced disappearances Additionally, disappearances and extra-judicial killings are also attributed to armed counter-insurgency renegades (“ikwans”), primarily former militants who have either surrendered or changed sides, used by security forces in the region to intimidate civilians in various ways particularly those attempting to access justice and realize constitutionally guaranteed human rights.
+Additionally, disappearances and extra-judicial killings are also attributed to armed counter-insurgency renegades (“ikwanis”), primarily former militants who had either surrendered or changed sides, used by security forces in the region to intimidate civilians in various ways particularly those attempting to access justice and realize constitutionally guaranteed human rights.

 Unofficial estimates put the number of disappeared persons between 1989 and 2006 at anywhere between 8000-10,000.
 A majority of those disappeared are young men, including minors, others include people of all ages, professions and backgrounds, many of whom have no connection with the armed opposition groups operating in Kashmir.

 Although India signed the International Convention for Protection of All Persons from Enforced Disappearances in 2007, it has failed to ratify the Convention and only a fraction of the cases on disappearances have been investigated.
 Even though the number of disappearances has reduced in the recent past, the struggle for justice in existing and remaining cases continues.

 In the pursuit of justice, Association of Parents of Disappeared Persons (APDP) is a collective of relatives of victims of enforced and involuntary disappearances in Kashmir.
 Disappearances often end in extra-judicial killings or death by torture.
 The APDP was formed in 1994 to organize efforts to seek justice and get information on the whereabouts of missing family members.
 It presently consists of family members of about one thousand victims.